VALLEY NATIONAL BANCORP

 2. Meetings of Non-Management and Independent Directors

-Non-management directors will meet in regular executive sessions established by the Board.
-In addition, Independent directors will meet in executive session at least once a year.
-The Chairpersons of the Audit and Risk Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee will rotate as the presiding director at these meetings as approved by the Board each year.
-This process will be disclosed in the annual proxy statement.
+Non-management directors will meet in semi-annual executive sessions established by the Board.
+In addition, independent directors will meet in executive session at least once a year.
+The Lead Director will preside at these meetings.
+If there is no Lead Director, then the independent Chairman will preside at these meetings.

-All directors should provide the presiding director with agenda items the director desires to have addressed with appropriate prior notice so the presiding director can circulate the agenda to all directors in advance of the meeting.
-Decisions of the non-management and independent directors are not effective until the Board of Directors ratifies them.
+All directors should provide the Lead Director (or independent Chairman, as the case may be) with agenda items the director desires to have addressed with appropriate prior notice so the Lead Director can circulate the agenda to all directors in advance of the meeting.
+Decisions of the non-management and independent directors are not effective until the Board ratifies them.

 3. Director Qualifications